dyahalomi/democratic_detrender/docs/installation.md

 installation instructions
 =========================
-Currently, see GitHub repo for source code and to download. https://github.com/dyahalomi/democratic_detrender
+Currently, see GitHub repo for source code and to download: https://github.com/dyahalomi/democratic_detrender